arch8s/spring-2022/Glossary.md

 > _Candidate_
 is a consumer of non-profit offerings, delivered via the platform

+> _Visitor_
+is a an unauthenticated user who comes to website or mobile app

+> _Authentication_
+a process when the user or application proves they are who they say they are by providing valid credentials.

+> _Mentor_
+a trusted counselor or guide

 > _Spotlight_
 is a platform to enable effective collaboration between NPOs and Candidates